pizzasdu83/VenComp/README.md

 **The following gifs doesn't look good, in vencord, it will look better**

-This syoqua.gif (syobon.gif is in lower quality):
+This is syoqua.gif (syobon.gif is in lower quality):

 ![walk](https://github.com/pizzasdu83/VenComp/blob/main/images/walk.gif?raw=true)